 Others work from a list they created months in advance and begin setting aside clothes and other essentials in the weeks leading up to their trip.
 They’re the kind of folks that buy (and read) travel guides.
 They know exactly where they’re going and what they’ll do when they get there, right down to their drink orders.

-How do you know which your organization favors?
+How do you know which your organisation favors?
 Here’s a quick litmus test: Is your primary focus filling vacant roles today?
 Or are you focused on building relationships and fostering a community of talent for tomorrow?

 You can’t plan for every retirement, promotion, or departure.
 Recruiting is there when you need to fill vacant roles quickly.
 There’s a clear short-term goal: fill the job and move onto the next.